JiaqingLiuAllen/jiaqingliuallen.github.io/content/project/30-piezoionic-sensor/index.md

 You can click the following picture to see the **demo video** on YouTube! 😃 [![Demo](https://img.youtube.com/vi/XFz4RYfaeB8/0.jpg)](https://www.youtube.com/watch?v=XFz4RYfaeB8)

-I am currently designing a GUI to make this project more accessible and user-friendly for users without previous technical knowledge in this field.
+I am currently designing a GUI to make this project more accessible and user-friendly for users without previous technical knowledge in this field. -->

 **Acknowledgement**:
-I'd like to express my sincere gratitude to Prof. Weili Deng for his advisement on this thesis and Prof. Weiqing Yang for providing lab environments for relevant experiments.
+I would like to express my sincere gratitude to Prof. Weili Deng for his guidance on this thesis and to Prof. Weiqing Yang for providing the laboratory environment for the relevant experiments.